Exemptions

 3. Studentship registration requirements

-2. The late application charge is calculated on a monthly basis from the 4th month until the CCA programme students are on the Institute’s register.
-The Institute reserves the right not to admit any late studentship registration from the CCA programmes.
+3. The Institute reserves the right not to admit any late studentship registration from the CCA programmes.
 Click HERE to learn more about the studentship registration for CCA programme students.

 4. Studentship maintenance requirements